 Okay, Curious George didn't really die from an overdose of ether.
-But after an exhaustive review, I've discovered that some children's picture books can be just as depressing.
+But after launching a blog reviewing children's picture books, I've discovered that some stories can be just as depressing!

 1. The Jester Has Lost His Jingle